Skip to content

 Welcome to FlowyML!
 In the next 5-10 minutes, you'll go from zero to running your first production-ready pipeline.
 No prior MLOps experience required.

-[!NOTE] What you'll build: A complete ML pipeline with data loading, training, and real-time monitoring.
+A complete ML pipeline with data loading, processing, context injection, and real-time monitoring.
+These patterns scale from quick prototypes to enterprise deployments.

 FlowyML requires Python 3.9 or higher.